vim-advent-calendar/ideas/djmoch-tag-vims-it.md

 can ultimately place the tags file wherever you want.
 One could also tailor this for other distributed SCM tools (e.g., Mercurial).

-# Tag completion (or, why you don't need jedi plugins)
+## Tying It All Together

 That brings us back to where we started, to the issue of code completion in Vim.
 Yes, Vim does offer native code completion (completing from tags is done with `C-x, C-]` in insert mode).
-No, it's probably not as powerful as what you could get with something like a Jedi plugin a la YouCompleteMe, but I've found it satisfies my needs more often than not, with `:grep` (or my own [`:GrepJob`][mj]) filling the gap nicely.
+No, it's probably not as powerful as what you could get with something like a Jedi plugin a la YouCompleteMe, but I've found it satisfies my needs more often than not, with `:grep` (or my own [`:GrepJob`][mj]) filling the gap nicely in a more native fashion.

 There's more you can do here too.
 For instance, if you find yourself instinctively reaching for the tab key in order to complete a word, there is [VimCompletesMe][vcm], which takes advantage of all of Vim's built-in completions through the clever use of an [omni completion function][oc].
-It works, but user do give up some control over selecting what data source Vim uses for a particular completion.
+It works, but users do give up some control over selecting what data source Vim uses for a particular completion.
+I used this plugin for a while after I gave up on YouCompleteMe, but ultimately removed it because it effectively made the TAB key ambiguous in insert mode.
+Sometimes I wanted to insert an actual TAB character, but got a completion instead.

-All of this raises the question of whether a language server is even necessary with Vim.
+With all of this in place, it's natural to ask whether a language server is even necessary with Vim.
 I don't intend here to suggest an answer to that question, but I will say that many of the solutions to-date for language server integration in Vim have seemed like more trouble than they're worth.
-That said, with the advent of Vim 8 and its asynchronous capabilities, there is headroom for these solutions to improve.
+That said, with the advent of Vim 8 and its asynchronous capabilities, there is headroom for these solutions to improve, and I expect the best among them to become more compelling in the near future.

 I do not recommend Vim because it can be your IDE in the terminal.
 That said, Vim is a very powerful tool and if you invest the time to learn